EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 (Use -1 for the second power pin and -1 for the enable pin if these don't apply and you want to average more than one reading.)
 Please see the section "[Notes on Arduino Streams and Software Serial](https://envirodiy.github.io/ModularSensors/page_arduino_streams.html)" for more information about what streams can be used along with this library.
 In tests on these sensors, SoftwareSerial_ExtInts _did not work_ to communicate with these sensors, because it isn't stable enough.
 AltSoftSerial and HardwareSerial work fine.

+The serial ports for this example are created in the @ref menu_serial_ports section and then assigned to modbus functionality in the @ref menu_serial_func section.

 Up to two power pins are provided so that the RS485 adapter, the sensor and/or an external power relay can be controlled separately.
 If the power to everything is controlled by the same pin, use -1 for the second power pin or omit the argument.
 If they are controlled by different pins _and no other sensors are dependent on power from either pin_ then the order of the pins doesn't matter.